 3. Financial Issues Tip #3: Use the Phrase “OUR” Money

-The quickest way to let money come in between you and your spouse is to start using phrases like “It’s my money and I can do whatever I want with it”.
+The quickest way to let money come in between you and your spouse is to start using phrases like “It’s my money and I can do whatever I want with it.”
 When you got married, you pledged your lifetime and everything that comes with that to your spouse, good or bad.
 That means all of the frustration that comes with your credit card debt or school loans, and all of the joy that comes with being responsible with your savings account, 401k, or retirement plan.
-When you use phrases like “my money,” you are telling your spouse that there’s something in your marriage that comes before them, and that’s painful and dangerous.
+When you use phrases like “my money,” you are telling your spouse that there’s something in your marriage that comes before him or her, and that’s painful and dangerous.
 You’re in marriage together; highs and lows of money and all.
 You’re a team, so don’t forget that.

 4. Financial Issues Tip #4: Keep Open Communication